dmoosocool/puppeteer-autotest/README.md

-build auto test for cooperation-html5.
+build auto test for webapps.